 In 1996, §§ 916.350 and 917.442 were revised to permit shipments of "CA Utility" quality nectarines and peaches as an experiment during the 1996 season only.
 Such shipments have subsequently been permitted each season.
 Since 1996, shipments of "CA Utility" have ranged from 1 to 5 percent of total nectarine and peach shipments.
-This rule authorizes continued shipments of "CA Utility" quality nectarines and peaches during the 2005 season.
+This rule continues in effect the authority to continue shipments of "CA Utility" quality nectarines and peaches during the 2005 season.

 The Tree Fruit Quality Subcommittee met on November 30, 2004, and unanimously agreed that the "CA Utility" quality requirements that are currently in place should be continued.
+Also, not authorizing such shipments would be an abrupt departure from their current practices.
 The NAC and PCC also unanimously recommended such continuation at their meetings on December 7, 2004, and have done so continuously since such shipments were first authorized in 1996.